-While Christmas Wreath Cookies aren’t new, we’re sharing our easy recipe with you – complete with a 30 second video demonstrating all the steps!
+While Wreath Cookies aren’t new, we’re sharing our easy recipe with you – complete with a 30 second video demonstrating all the steps!
 See the video right above the recipe box, which is below.

 I really like using corn flakes to make these wreaths, the texture is spot on and resembles pine leaves.
 I have heard that some people like to use frosted flakes, which would give you the same look too!

 The original cornflake cookies recipes floating around in internet-land call for red hots as the ‘berries’ but I’m not a fan of mixing a sweet rice krispie treat with something spicy.